 The Office of the Attorney General refers Kentuckians with high credit card debt and in need of legitimate debt adjuster assistance to the nonprofit National Foundation for Credit Counseling.

 Beshear said his office works to stay ahead of scammers by alerting Kentuckians when new and trending scams are reported in Kentucky.
 Kentuckians can sign up to receive Scam Alerts by texting the words KYOAG Scam to GOV311 (468311), or enroll online at ag.ky.gov/scams.

-To report a scam contact the Attorney General’s Office at 888-432-9257 and file a complaint online.
+To report a scam to the Office of the Attorney General, dial 888-432-9257 or file a consumer complaintonline.